lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

 Silence Mobu complaints
 """""""""""""""""""""""

-Turn off ``mobu`` if you're using it, so that it doesn't complain about the service outage.
+Turn off ``mobu`` for notebooks if you're using it, so that it doesn't complain about the service outage.
+The easiest way to do this is, as an administrator, is to issue an HTTP ``DELETE`` against ``/mobu/flocks/<flockname>``.
+Note that none of the silencing/disabling steps require any changes to Phalanx; they are all being performed in the ArgoCD UI or the Kubernetes CLI, and will be undone by a sync at the end of the maintenance window.

 Disable logins
 """"""""""""""